jsenv/core/readme.md

 _@jsenv/core_ is a quick start pack to launch a js project.
 It provides what you need from the beginning: a dev server, a build tool and a test "framework", all in one.

-Jsenv integrates naturally with standard HTML, CSS and JS: **you don't have to pick a JavaScript framework**.
+Jsenv integrates naturally with _standard_ HTML, CSS and JS: you don't have to pick a JavaScript framework.

 # Test runner overview